MicrosoftDocs/Viva/Teams-insights/teams-app-install.md

    ![Add for me button](Images/add-for-me-new-410.png)

-This step adds the app to all the places where you might use Microsoft Teams: the Teams desktop client, Teams on the web, and Teams on a mobile device.
+This step adds the Insights app to all the places where you might use Microsoft Teams: the Teams desktop client, Teams on the web, and Teams on a mobile device.
+After you've added the Insights app, you have access to all of its features, including [Praise](viva-insights-praise.md), [Protect time](viva-insights-protect-time.md), [Reflect](viva-insights-reflect.md), [Stay connected](viva-insights-stay-connected.md), and [Virtual commute](viva-insights-virtual-commute.md).

 > [!Note]
 > You can also locate the Insights app through this link: https://aka.ms/InsightsTeamsApp.

 ### Pin the app

-After you pin a Teams app, it appears on the Teams app bar (the left navigation bar).
+After you pin a Teams app, it appears on the Teams app bar.

 #### On desktop and web client